IFcoltransG/jekyll-wiki-template/_wiki/index.md

 ---
-layout: page
+id: main-page
 title: Main Page
-id: main-page
 permalink: /
+tags: ['Special']
+no-backlinks: true
 ---

-# Main Page

 This is the main page of wiki.
 It has an [example page](/_wiki/example.md), a [nonexistent page](/_wiki/nonexistent.md) an [external url](https://example.com).